Muslim National Guard: Strength

-By the end of 1946, the MLNG had 22,000 members.
-But lagged behind its Hindu counterpart, the Rashtriya Swayamsevak Sangh, which had twice as many.
+By the end of 1946, the Muslim League National Guards had 22,000 members in Punjab.
+But it lagged behind its Hindu counterpart, the Rashtriya Swayamsevak Sangh, which had twice as many.
 In Punjab, it had to also reckon with the Sikh force, Akal Fauj.
+In February 1947, the British Indian government estimated the all-India strength to be 118,152, which is regarded as an underestimate by scholar Ian Talbot.
+Its commander Siddique Ali Khan claimed a strength of 300,000 in the Bengal province alone, which is taken to be an overestimate.